sara8980/final-project/README.md

 - **Backend (Server-side)**: Python
   - Python was used for implementing image classification algorithms, including image preprocessing, training deep neural networks, and setting up the backend server logic.
+  - Flask: Flask was used to build the RESTful API that communicates with the frontend, handling image uploads and processing them through the AI model.
+  - NumPy: NumPy is used for handling numerical computations efficiently, especially in image processing and model training.
+  - TensorFlow/PyTorch: These deep learning frameworks were used for developing and training convolutional neural networks (CNNs) for the image classification task.
+  - OpenCV: OpenCV is used for preprocessing the images before they are passed into the model, performing operations like resizing, normalizing, and enhancing images for better accuracy.
 - **Frontend (Client-side)**: React
   - React was used for creating an interactive and user-friendly interface, allowing users to upload images and view results from the classification process.
+  - TypeScript: TypeScript was used to enhance code quality and maintainability by providing strong typing for JavaScript, which helped reduce bugs and improve developer productivity.
+  - Axios: Axios is used to handle HTTP requests between the React frontend and Flask backend, making it easy to upload images and receive the classification results.
+  - SCSS: SCSS was used for styling the frontend, creating a clean and responsive design that works well on both desktop and mobile devices.

 ## Key Features